vosaul/status.im/content/tutorials.md

 First, go back to the `embark_demo/` directory we created [earlier](#my-first-dapp), where we set up the correct configuration for Embark and Status.
 Essentially, you just want to make sure - as with the Truffle Box example - that you put the javascript file in the right place so that you can reference it correctly.

+Instead of adding a new DApp, we can now include a `bot-url` parameter in our call to `status-dev-cli`.
+The chatbot url targets a `js` file, and this file will be loaded in the Otto VM shown in the anatomy.
+Code in this file сan interact with the input field, messages and react however we program it to.

 TODO

 {{% /tab %}}